kptdev/kpt/site/guides/namespace-provisioning-ui.md

 Now that we have our repositories registered, we are ready to create our first blueprint using the UI.

-- Click on `Blueprints` tab to see the blueprint repositories.
-Select a blueprint repo where you want to add new blueprint by clicking on it.
+- Click on the `Blueprints` tab to see the blueprint repositories.
+Click the row of the blueprint repository where you want to add the new blueprint to.
-- Clicking on it will take you to a new screen where you can see the packages/blueprints that exist in the selected repository.
-If this is a new repo, list will be empty.
+- Clicking on the row will take you to a new screen where you can see the packages/blueprints that exist in the selected repository.
+If this is a new repo, the list will be empty.
-- Click on `Add Blueprint` button in the upper right corner to create a new blueprint.
+- Click on the `Add Blueprint` button in the upper right corner to create a new blueprint.
 - In `Add Blueprint`, create a new blueprint with the name `simplens`.
   ![add-blueprint](/static/images/porch-ui/blueprint/add-blueprint.png)